Annie History, Family Crest & Coats of Arms

 Early Origins of the Annie family

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
+The surname Annie was first found in Yorkshire where "the pedigree begins with Sir William de Anne, Constable of the Castle of Tickhill in the time of Edward II."
 Hunter states about this family: "it is a single instance of the male line being maintained in its ancient port and rank out of all gentry of the Deanery of Doncaster, summoned to appear before the Heralds in 1584."

 Early History of the Annie family

-Another 303 words (22 lines of text) covering the years 1307, 1510, 1600, 1394, 1415, 1420, 1487, 1490, 1455 and 1487 are included under the topic Early Annie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Annie research.
+Another 152 words (11 lines of text) covering the years 1307, 1510, 1600, 1394, 1415, 1420, 1487, 1490, 1455 and 1487 are included under the topic Early Annie History in all our PDF Extended History products and printed products wherever possible.

 Annie Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Annie are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Annie include: Anne, Any, Ann, Anny, Annie, Hanne, Hanny, Hanney and others.

 Early Notables of the Annie family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Annie Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Annie or a variant listed above: